netscaler/ansible-collection-netscaleradc/playbook_anatomy.md

   gather_facts: false # Since the module runs on localhost, we don't need to gather facts

+  module_defaults: # If we are using `module_defaults`, then these common arguments (`nsip`, `nitro_user`, etc) can be skipped from the tasks below.
+    group/netscaler.adc.default_args:
+      nsip: 10.10.10.10
+      nitro_user: nsroot
+      nitro_pass: verysecretpassword
+      nitro_protocol: http
+      validate_certs: false
+      save_config: false

   tasks:
     - name: Name of the task
       delegate_to: localhost # Since the module runs on localhost, we need to delegate the task to localhost